 Emphasis on Organizational Leadership

-Bachelor of Arts, Temple Baptist College, Cincinnati, Ohio
+Bachelor of Arts (B.A.), Temple Baptist College, Cincinnati, Ohio

 Emphasis on Christian Ministries (particularly pastoral leadership)